NeleN-Games/Forest-Awakens/README.md

 ---

-## 🤝 Notes

-This prototype is intended for **learning and demonstration purposes**.
-If you're interested in the code, feel free to explore — but please **do not reuse or publish without credit**.

----

 ⚠️ This project is part of my personal portfolio and is shared for review purposes only.
 ❌ Please do not reuse, fork, or redistribute any part of this code without explicit permission.
 📫 Feel free to contact me if you'd like to collaborate or learn more.